visintelnet_logo_background_clear.png

 • Condition: The primary pathology that the model investigates.

-• Model name: Provided by the author, else defaults to author name.
+• Model name: Provided by the publication, otherwise defaults to author name.

 • Description: Brief description of model, generally the title of the reporting publication.

-• Model type: Primary learning algorithm implemented, if available.
+• Model type: Primary type of algorithm implemented, if available.

 • Publication date: For corresponding paper, if available.